G.Q. (Dhaka, Bangla Desh)

 In an over-populated city like Dhaka everyone has to maintain their responsibility and recycle where they can.

-There is a greater awareness of used home renovation materials due to the generations of waste produced in Dhaka.
+There is a greater awareness of recycled building materials due to the generations of waste produced in Dhaka.

 These waste materials can be converted as useful things using proper steps.